arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/classroom-and-context-variables/the-extent-to-which-teaching-builds-on-each-child-s-entering-skills/the-extent-to-which-teaching-builds-on-current-content-knowledge.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The extent to which teaching builds on current content knowledge "
+title: 'The extent to which teaching builds on current content knowledge '
-nav_order: Theextenttowhichteachingbuildsoncurrentcontentknowledge
-has_children: false
 ---
 # The extent to which teaching builds on current content knowledge